Otumian-empire/swift-python/exercise12b.md

 get_and_print_name('John Doe', "$_$")
 ```

-A better version of the `calc_area` code from `Excercise 12 a (Functions)` would be that we are able to pass argument to it just as we did above.
+A better version of the `calc_area` code from `Excercise 12 a (Functions)` would be that we are able to pass argument ( data) to it just as we did above.
 It will be better when we can dictate what the base or height can be.
-With this we can modify the functionality of the function to return a particular area based on the arguments passed.
+With this we can modify the functionality of the function to return a particular area based on the arguments ( data) passed.

 #### Example